Graduate Certificate in Innovation and Enterprise

 The Graduate Certificate in Innovation and Enterprise requires the completion 24 credit points comprising two components:

 Completion of two elective options is a requirement of the Graduate Certificate in Innovation and Enterprise.
-Students select their electives from the following options:
+Students select their electives from the options listed in the